dd-post/mangadex_fetcher/README.md

 (....)
 ```

-We can also alter the type of output generated with the `--output-type` or `-t` option.
+It is possible to alter the type of output generated with the `--output-type` or `-t` option.
 Currently, the only available option other than the default `dir` is `cbz`, which will package the downloaded files in `.cbz` archives.
 When combined with `-v` this will generate a number of archives, one for each volume.
 This option is ideal for transferring to an e-reader or tablet for reading later.

-Combining all these, the following will download all English chapters with a preference group for `Orchesc/a/ns`, organize them by volume, and create `.cbz` archives from the results:
+Combining all these, the following will download all English chapters with a preference for translation group `Orchesc/a/ns`, organize them by volume, and create `.cbz` archives from the results:

 ``` bash
 $ mangadex_fetcher -l gb -g Orchesc/a/ns -v -t cbz https://mangadex.org/title/22369/jahy-sama-wa-kujikenai